Lafayette AIM Program

 Students are responsible for covering the cost of tuition and fees at Vincennes University.
 (Please check the VU website for current tuition rates and fees).
 Over the two years of this program, students can earn as much as $30,000 in wages, which with careful planning, can cover all of a student’s education expenses.
 There are also potential grants and financial aid.

 About the Partnership

-The AIM program is a partnership between Vincennes University, Subaru of Indiana Automotive, Caterpillar Inc., voestalpine Rotec, Heartland Automotive LLC, Nanshan, ARaymond, BraunAbility, Evonik, Nucor, Wabash National, Banjo Corporation, Closure Systems Internaional, LSC Communications, Danville Metal Stamping and Purdue Polytechnic Institute.
+The AIM program is a partnership between Vincennes University, Subaru of Indiana Automotive, Caterpillar Inc., Voestalpine Rotec, Heartland Automotive LLC, Nanshan, ARaymond, BraunAbility, Evonik, Nucor, Wabash National, Banjo Corporation, Closure Systems International, LSC Communications, Danville Metal Stamping and Purdue Polytechnic Institute.
 The goal is to the meet the skilled worker needs of Indiana’s growing manufacturing sector.